eng3844f17/eng3844f17.github.io/_pages/about.md

 ## Conceptual objectives

 You will explore and subsequently examine the multiple audiences interceding across your networked writing lives.
 The conceptual objectives involve examining how traditional modalities of written communication have been intertwined with digital and computational modes of writing.
 For example, how might our conception of writing change if we understand URLs as texts?
 Or the data that networked devices and social media collect on users as texts?
 Or digital images and their formats as texts with organized values and signs?
-Essentially, *what can we learn about written communication if we understand digital data &ndash; their formats, structures, and content &ndash; as texts*?
+Essentially, *what can we learn about written communication and audiences of texts if we understand digital data &ndash; their formats, structures, and content &ndash; as texts*?

 <ul class="hokie-shade">
   <li>